AI literacy under the EU AI Act: Article 4 evidence guide

 This is not about perfection.
 It is about demonstrating a systematic, documented, and ongoing commitment to AI literacy that is proportionate to your organization's use of AI.

-LearnWize helps organizations build compliant AI literacy programs with self-paced, sector-specific training, audit-ready documentation, and custom modules tailored to your team.
+LearnWize helps teams build role-based AI literacy programs with self-paced, sector-specific training, documented learning paths, and practical assessments.
 Whether you have 5 employees or 5,000, the platform scales to your needs.

 If you are evaluating your options, book a 30-minute consultation to discuss your organization's specific requirements.